LaurenceGA/osdev/Style Guide.md

 	const int GLOBALVAL = 10;
 ```

-###Chapter 5: Typedefs
+## Chapter 5: Typedefs

 Typedefs shouldn't be used.
 They add an extra layer of obscurity that should be
 avoided.

 ## Chapter 6: Functions

-The point of a function is to do one thing, and that one thing only.
+The point of a function is to do one thing, and one thing only.
 If you find
-yourself doing too much in a single function, try to split it up into two, or
+that a function is doing too much, try to split it up into two, or more, functions.
-more, functions.
-The exception to this is when a single function has a long
+The exception to this is when a single function has a long switch statement, or
-switch statement, or multiple if/else if statements that cannot be moved out of
+multiple if/else if statements that cannot be moved out of the function.
-the function.

 ## Chapter 7: Centralized exiting of functions